Israel–Russia relations: 2020s

 Putin expressed similar sentiments in a congratulatory message to Naftali Bennett, following the start of his tenure as Prime Minister in June 2021.
-Putin also sent a thank you letter to outgoing Prime Minister Netanyahu, praising Netanyahu for the "great work [he has] invested in strengthening the ties between our nations in many areas" and stating that Netanyahu's "capabilities and experience will always be an asset to Israel".
-Upon receiving the letter, Netanyahu reportedly told Russian Ambassador Viktorov to "Tell President Putin that I will be back soon", and Kremlin spokesman Dmitry Peskov mentioned the long relationship between the two leaders.
+Putin also sent a thank you letter to outgoing prime minister Netanyahu, praising Netanyahu for the "great work [he has] invested in strengthening the ties between our nations in many areas" and stating that Netanyahu's "capabilities and experience will always be an asset to Israel".
+Upon receiving the letter, Netanyahu reportedly told Russian ambassador Viktorov to "Tell President Putin that I will be back soon", and Kremlin spokesman Dmitry Peskov mentioned the long relationship between the two leaders.

 Following their first meeting in Sochi on 21 October 2021, Putin urged the Bennett government to "pursue a policy of continuity on Russian-Israel relations" from the warm ties during the Netanyahu era and Bennett described Putin as a "true friend of the Jewish people", noting that he and Putin discussed "ways to deal with Islamic fundamentalism".
 During the meeting, Putin reportedly asked Bennett for his diplomatic assistance in easing U.S. sanctions on Syria, pitching the proposal as a means of decreasing Iranian economic influence in Syria.
-Putin also declined a proposal by Bennett to host a Russia-Ukraine summit in Jerusalem, harshly criticizing Ukrainian President Volodymyr Zelenskyy.
+Putin also declined a proposal by Bennett to host a Russia-Ukraine summit in Jerusalem, harshly criticizing Ukrainian president Volodymyr Zelenskyy.

 In February 2022, Russia turned down an Israeli demand to remove electromagnetic interference from its Syrian air station on planes landing in Tel Aviv, complicating tensions between the two countries.

-On 18 April 2022, Putin wrote a letter to Bennett demanding that Russia be granted control over the Alexander Courtyard in Jerusalem, as per an earlier agreement with former Primoe Minister Netanyahu.
-Following an Israeli court ruling annulling Netanyahu's agreement, the final decision on the transfer was left to former Prime Minister Bennett.
+On 18 April 2022, Putin wrote a letter to Bennett demanding that Russia be granted control over Alexander's Courtyard in Jerusalem, as per an earlier agreement with former Primoe Minister Netanyahu.
+Following an Israeli court ruling annulling Netanyahu's agreement, the final decision on the transfer was left to former prime minister Bennett.
 The notice of alleged legal violations of the Jewish Agency in Russia is a major blow to diplomatic relations between the two nations.

+In January 2023, it was reported that Vladimir Putin had fired top national security official after he called the Chabad-Lubavitch Hasidic movement a "supremacist cult".

 On 6 February 2023, it was reported that Russia had relayed a Syrian request for aid from Israel following the 2023 Turkey–Syria earthquake, which was subsequently accepted by Israel.

 In June 2023, Russia accused the United States of hacking the iPhones of Israeli diplomats based in Russia.

-In June 2023, Russia also announced it would open consular offices in West Jerusalem, which was welcomed by Israeli Foreign Minister Eli Cohen as in line with Israeli efforts to increase foreign missions in Jerusalem.
+In June 2023, Russia also announced it would open consular offices in West Jerusalem, which was welcomed by Israeli foreign minister Eli Cohen as in line with Israeli efforts to increase foreign missions in Jerusalem.